 Starting your own business is a serious endeavor that takes a lot of time, effort, and planning.
 If you intend to be around for a long time, you’ll need to come up with a memorable brand people will love.
-These branding statistics and facts will give you an idea in which direction to move.
+These branding statistics and facts will give you an idea of which direction to move.
 Thankfully, you’re not the first one to go down this path.

 As a modern entrepreneur, you have the advantage of learning from the good and bad practices of those who have already started their business.
 This greatly increases your chances of success and makes it much more likely for your business to go down in history.

-Top Branding Statistics:
+Top Ten Branding Statistics:

 - 89% of marketers list brand awareness as their number one goal for content marketing.